If you are interested in becoming W.A.G.E. Certified please read the guidelines below, use the Fee Calculator, and then begin an application here.

 Artist compensation has never been mandated by city, state, or national legislation, by government agencies or by the private foundations that provide financial support to non-profits through the grant making process.
 The result is a sector in which participation is often unsustainable for the very people its organizations were created to support.

 W.A.G.E.
 Certification was initiated in 2010 in response to these conditions and was developed by artists in dialog with local and international organizations.
 It was established as a policy in January 2014 at the 2014 W.A.G.E.
-Summit, and launched in October.
+Summit, and launched in October of that year.